Entering a sales order

 Note it is only possible to edit the top level product structure here.
 If the product contains multiple levels of product structure, the lower levels are set on the item card of the subassembly.

-Confirming a sales order
+Confirming a sales order (Sales in Manu Online)

 The sales order confirmation report is the confirmation that can be sent to the customer.
 It is possible to print or email it forward.